 Consumer Duty Explained

-Consumer Duty is a document created by the FCA on the treatment of customers in the financial market.
+Consumer Duty is guidance created by the FCA on the treatment of customers in the financial market.
+In simple terms, the consumer duty means that firms must consistently act to deliver good outcomes for retail customers.
 The guidance sets standards for consumer protection by firms and ensures firms can help consumers attain their financial objectives by putting consumers’ needs at the forefront of their service.

 How Does Consumer Duty Apply to Firms Throughout the Distribution Chain?

 The Consumer Duty applies to all UK firms which have an effect on the design or operation of retail products and services, in order to deliver customer outcomes.
+This helps clarify who the Consumer Principle under the Consumer Duty applies to, extending responsibility across the entire distribution chain.
 This includes the price and value of the product or service, and customer support and communication.

 Firms do not necessarily have to have direct contact with customers to fall under the Consumer Duty requirements.